ttungl/spark_scala_fkane/README.md

 	+ Setup a Twitter account and run scala file.
 		+ Get keys and add to `twitter.txt`, then import properties with *twitter*.jar files in the SparkScala3.
 Finally, import file `PopularHashtags.scala`.
 		+ Created Twitter dev account, waiting for approval.
+So have to wait it for running `PopularHashtags.scala`.

 	+ Structured streaming
 		+ Spark 2 introduced "structured streaming"